jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 ## Geofeed Link

-The IP Network object class ([@!RFC9083, section 5.4]) MAY include a link object for the geofeed file URL in its "links" array, with the following REQUIRED JSON members:
+The IP Network object class ([@!RFC9083, section 5.4]) MAY include a link object for the geofeed file URL (also referred to as a Geofeed link object) in its "links" array, with the following REQUIRED JSON members:

 * "value" -- The "value" JSON value is the context URI and set to an IP Network lookup URL ([@!RFC9082, section 3.1.1]).
-* "rel" -- The "rel" JSON value is the link relation type and set to the "geofeed" string.
-The "geofeed" link relation type is new and will be registered in the IANA Link Relations Registry (see the "Link Relations Registry" section).
+* "rel" -- The "rel" JSON value is the link relation type and set to the "geo" string.
+The "geo" link relation type is new and will be registered in the IANA Link Relations Registry (see the "Link Relations Registry" section).
 * "href" -- The "href" JSON value is the target URI and set to the HTTPS URL of the geofeed file for the IP network in the context URI.

-Per the definition of a web link ([@!RFC8288]), a "geofeed" link object MAY have additional OPTIONAL JSON members.
+Per the definition of a web link ([@!RFC8288]), a Geofeed link object MAY have additional OPTIONAL JSON members.
 Specifically:

 * "type" -- The "type" JSON value is the media type for the target URI.
 See the "Media Type for a Geofeed Link" section